 On your travels, don’t forget to look for the local festival for authentic experiences.
 We had not heard of this particular Chilean local festival before and it was not in our guide book.
 The only way we found out about it was from Rosita, our airbnb host.

 Connect with locals on your travels.
 Flip through the local newspaper.
 Even though you may not understand the language, you can at least get a sense of the local activities.
 Don’t forget to check with the tourist office and for a calendar of local events.

 To travel deeper and for more local experiences, be flexible with your itinerary and make room for a local festival and events.
 Be open and remain curious.
-At these local events, you will be immersed in the cultural and will get the opportunity to taste the authentic foods.
+At these local events, you will be immersed in the culture and get the opportunity to taste authentic foods.

 On your travels, what local festival have you attended and what did you discover?
 Share your comments below.